-I enjoy working on DIY projects and like giving advice to others on their own projects.
+I enjoy working on DIY projects and giving advice to others to help them with their own projects.

 A Comfortable Place to Relax